seudev/chrome-video-speed-controller/README.md

 ### Reset speed to 1x

 * Click in the `R` button;
-* Move the mouse over the video and click in the mouse middle button.
+* Move the mouse over the video and click with the mouse *middle button*.

 ### Increment/decrement the speed